kanopi/drupal-starter/README.md

 Please make this README as project specific as possible.
 Delete the things that are not relevant or add new sections as needed.

+> If using this on pantheon please delete the `config.yml`

 ## Important links

 Please put links to the important places here.
 Imagine you know nothing about the project